Edgar Cayce: Blumenthal as patron (1926–1931)

 The raison d'être for the cures was the "assimilation of needed properties through the digestive system, from food taken into the body ...
 [All treatments, including all schools and types of treatment, were given in order to establish] the proper equilibrium of the assimilating system."
 Salt packs, poultices, hot compresses, chromotherapy, magnetism, vibrator treatment, massage, osteopathic manipulation, dental therapy, colonics, enemas, antiseptics, inhalants, homeopathy, essential oils, and mud baths were prescribed.
 Substances included oils, salts, herbs, iodine, witch hazel, magnesia, bismuth, alcohol, castoria, lactated pepsin, turpentine, charcoal, animated ash, soda, cream of tartar, aconite, laudanum, camphor, and gold solution.
 These were prescribed to overcome conditions that prevented proper digestion and assimilation of needed nutrients from the prescribed diet.
 The aim of the readings was to produce a healthy body, removing the cause of a specific ailment.
 Readings would indicate if the patient's recovery was problematic.

 There was a months-long waiting list.
 Blumenthal and Brown had ambitious plans for a university dwarfing the hospital and a "parallel service for the mind and spirit", rivaling other universities in respectability.
 The university was scheduled to open on September 22, 1930.
 On September 16, Blumenthal called a meeting of the association and took over the hospital to curb expenses.
 He ended his support of the university after the first semester, and closed the association on February 26, 1931.
 Cayce removed the files of his readings from the hospital and brought them home.

 During the Depression, Cayce turned his attention to spiritual teachings.
 In 1931, his friends and family asked him how they could become psychic.
-Out of this apparently-simple question came an eleven-year discourse which led to the creation of "study groups".
-In his altered state, Cayce relayed to the groups that the purpose of life is not to become psychic, but to become a more spiritually-aware and loving person.
+In response, Cayce created "study groups" and developed spiritual lessons over the subsequent eleven years.
+In his altered state, Cayce relayed to the groups that the purpose of life is not to become psychic but to become a more spiritually aware and loving person.
 Study group number one was told that they could "bring light to a waiting world", and the lessons would still be studied in a hundred years.
 The readings were now about dreams, coincidence (synchronicity), developing intuition, the Akashic records, astrology, past-life relationships, soul mates and other esoteric subjects.